JulianKarlBauer/mechkit/paper/paper.md

 `mechkit` allows an easy exchange between different notations with user-friendly interfaces, thereby preventing errors.
-The necessary number of translation functions between different notations increases drastically **exponentially?** with an increasing number of notations.
+The necessary number of translation functions between different notations increases drastically with an increasing number of notations.
 Consequentially, for even a small number of different notations, the implementation of all corresponding translation methods is not feasible.
 Therefore, `mechkit` does not necessarily directly translate one notation into another.
 Instead, in the case of the translation of second- and fourth-order tensors,